 You should always brush your Siberian cat's thick triple coat regularly (preferably once a day, if you can) to prevent falling hair from tangling all over his coat.

 Siberian's coat shed during springtime or fall, and in those times, you may need to groom him more frequently than the usual.

 Baths are optional, due to their coats are highly resistant to water (and sometimes it is very difficult to lather shampoo all over its coat).
 Although they don't mind being wet.

-Just like other cats, basic hygienic routines will also apply, such as brushing of your cat's teeth, clipping nails (or as I have mentioned on my other articles before , get one of those cat scratching post at activefelinesolutions.com.au so that your cat will keep their nails in check),
+Just like other cats, basic hygienic routines will also apply, such as brushing of your cat's teeth, clipping nails (or as I have mentioned on my other articles before , get one of those cat scratching post at online stores like activefelinesolutions.com.au so that your cat will keep their nails in check),

 Always clean their ears at least twice a week to avoid any infections, and also if your cat tend to tear excessively (I mean the tears in their eyes), you can simply wipe it off to avoid the accumulation of gun, which can also irritate their eyes if left unchecked.

 Siberians are awesome cats, in fact, they are one of the rarest ones out there (depending on where you live of course), If you want to feel like a Russian oligarch or a Mafia boss while stoking one, this cat is your fist choice.